nickworonekin/puyo-cvm/README.md

 ### Arguments
 `executable`

 The file path to the game's executable.
-The file name of the executable generally be one of the following:
+The file name of the executable will generally be one of the following:

 * SLPM_627.54 (for Puyo Puyo!
 15th Anniversary on PS2)
 * eboot.bin (for PlayStation Portable)